-One of Portland’s most influential and well known businessmen and activists was Bill Naito.
-Naito was born in Portland years after his parents emigrated from Japan but was forced to move during the war.
+One of Portland’s most influential and well-known businessmen and activists was Bill Naito.
+Naito was born in Portland years after his parents emigrated from Japan but were forced to move during the war.
 When he returned, he helped transform Portland into the city it has become today.
 He acquired several vacant/neglected historic buildings in downtown, and, in a short period of time, renovated them instead of following the trend to focus on the suburbs.
 Naito is credited with coining the name “Old Town” for Portland’s Skid Road district, in order to improve the area’s image, and one way he publicized the name was by having it painted in large letters on the side of a water tower atop the White Stag building.
 Naito worked to convince others of his vision that Portland could become a major U.S. city and strongly advocated the light rail system that was proposed in the 1970s.
 His input and collaborative effort led to the opening of the MAX light rail system in 1986.
 Shortly after Naito’s death in 1996, the Portland City Council decided to rename Front Avenue “Naito Parkway” in his memory.
 Naito Parkway runs along Tom McCall Waterfront Park, passing some of the historic districts Naito helped to preserve.

 Japan’s rich history in Oregon can be relived at the Oregon Nikkei Legacy Center.
 The ONLC is Portland’s Japanese-American history museum.
 The museum highlights the Issei immigration and retells the story of early life in Oregon, Nihonmachi, and life after Executive Order 9066, including the Portland Assembly Center and contemporary Nikkei life.
 The center displays rotating exhibits and strives to preserve and share the history and culture of the Japanese-American community through cultural performances, guest speakers and monthly community events.